Cucni/dvc-learning-project/notes.md

 To obtain a different copy of the dataset, travel to another git commit and run `dvc checkout <hash>`.
 This will fetch the version of the dataset corresponding to the hash written in the `.dvc` file from the cache.

 The cache can be pushed and pulled to/from a remote location, which can be a cloud storage or a local filesystem.
+Remotes are managed with `dvc remote`.
+When we checkout a commit that references a different version of a dataset (via the hash), and we run `dvc checkout`, DVC tries to pull that version from the cache, but it is not guaranteed to be there.
+In this case, we can fetch the desired dataset version from the remote with a `dvc pull`.
+This pull/push mechanism allows us to avoid storing all the data versions locally: the full dataset is pulled from the remote to the cache when it is needed.